Octachron/oceti/README.md

-Oceti is a disparate collections of exotic data structures, all relying on some form of type-level computation.
+Oceti is a disparate collections of experimental data structures, all relying on some form of type-level computation.
 They are mainly intended as brainteasers or unreliable prototypes.
 Some of the most interesting examples are the reimplementation of tuples as immutable heteregenous array in `src/tuple.ml` or composable ranges in `src/range.ml`.

 ### Tuple